Foodbank of Santa Barbara County board welcomes four new members

 “I am interested in helping the Foodbank because in addition to giving people food, the Foodbank is teaching and educating people about nutrition,” said von Summer Moller.

-Publisher Schur, who has worked with newspapers for over 30 years, is president and publisher of Lee Central Coast Newspapers which includes the SYV News.
+Publisher Schur, who has worked with newspapers for over 30 years, is president and publisher of Lee Central Coast Newspapers which includes the Times, Santa Ynez Valley News and Lompoc Record.
 She joined the board to help with the Foodbank’s nutrition education programs in North County.

 "Through board participation I hope to further support the Foodbank's effort to expand food literacy in North County," said Schur.